Converting blood TAC to plasma TAC

 Based on the plasma-to-blood ratio curve a decision can be made whether a conversion can be applied, e.g. based on hematocrit or measured one-point ratio, or whether both plasma and blood samples need to be individually measured also in future.

-The rate of partitioning of the parent tracer between plasma and RBC determines whether PTAC or BTAC should be used as reference fluid in analysis; this does not only apply to PET studies but to all drug studies (Hinderling, 1997).
+The rate of partitioning of the parent radiopharmaceutical between plasma and RBC determines whether PTAC or BTAC should be used as reference fluid in analysis; this does not only apply to PET studies but to all drug studies (Hinderling, 1997).

 Note also that partitioning may be different in different animal species, due to different properties of RBC and plasma proteins.

-Tracer distribution between plasma and blood cells
+Distribution of radiopharmaceutical between plasma and blood cells

 Blood cell to plasma partition coefficient (rRBC/P) can be measured In vitro in +37 °C by adding a known amount of radioactivity into a known volume of fresh blood (providing CB), centrifuging the sample, and sampling a known volume of plasma.
 Radioactivity of the plasma sample is measured to calculate CP.
 Blood cell to plasma ratio is then calculated as (Bower, 1982):

-- Tracer persists in plasma
+- Radiopharmaceutical persists in plasma

-- Tracer persists in red blood cells
+- Radiopharmaceutical persists in red blood cells

-- Tracer penetrates RBC membrane instantly
+- Radiopharmaceutical penetrates RBC membrane instantly

-- Tracer penetrates RBC membrane slowly
+- Radiopharmaceutical penetrates RBC membrane slowly

 Radioactive metabolite penetrates RBC membrane